tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

    plot_data = true
   }

-Two sweeps needed to solve the cell: the first sweep is needed to push the device to short circuit condition under illumination, the second sweep for the bias.
+These are the two sweeps needed to solve the cell: the first sweep is needed to push the device to short circuit condition under illumination, the second sweep calculates the IV  characteristic  under illumination.

-In figure the two sweeps of the code are shown:

-..  figure:: ../data/DscGetting03.png
-    :align: center
-    :scale: 70%

-    Various type of sweeps.

 ::